I am a proud owner of 2012 Royal Enfiled Classic 500cc . I rarely find complete specification on Internet so I uploaded myself.

 “one uses the same easy-to-learn syntax to create interactive documents as to create regular text documents.”

-As we all know all the windows user are cursed by proprietary policy.
-Its very difficult to find common useful tools which are available on Linux.
+As we all know, all the windows user are cursed by proprietary tools.
+It’s tough to find standard tools which are available on Linux.

 The GnuWin32 project provides Win32-versions of GNU tools, or tools with a similar open source licence.
 The ports are native ports, that is they rely only on libraries provided with any standard 32-bits MS-Windows operating system, such as MS-Windows 95 / 98 / ME / NT / 2000 / XP / 2003 / Vista.
 Native ports do not rely on some kind of Unix emulation, such as CygWin or Msys, so that there is no need to install additional emulation libraries.